 Standard Travel insurance is not sufficient when joining our tours in Africa so we recommended you don’t rely on insurance provided by credit card companies.
 In rare cases you may have to be airlifted to South Africa, as many public hospitals in Africa are below western standards.
 This could be pricey, so ensure you have comprehensive insurance such as the travel insurance provided by World Nomads.

-If you choose to use your credit card insurance, you will need to call your bank to obtain your policy details and forward this to is at time of booking.
+If you choose to use your credit card insurance (which is unlikely to be comprehensive enough), you will need to call your bank to obtain your policy details and forward this to us at time of booking.
 Follow the steps below:

 1. Phone your bank